Benefits Of a USDA Mortgage

-It is safe to say that people who would not qualify for a conventional loan due to their credit scores being a few points too low will find that USDA has less stringent qualifying guidelines for a home loan.
-Basically, lenders are looking to see if the borrower has made their monthly payments on time with other loans, such as car loans and credit cards, for the past 2 years.
+It is safe to say that people who would not qualify for a conventional mortgage due to their credit scores being a few points too low will find that USDA has less stringent qualifying guidelines for a home loan.
+Basically, lenders are looking to see if the borrower has made their monthly payments on time with other loans, such as a car and credit cards, for the past 2 years.

 USDA Mortgage After Major Credit Problems

 For people that have declared a chapter 7 bankruptcy, the borrower will first need to finish the bankruptcy proceedings.
 This typically takes 90 days.
-After the borrower is discharged from Chapter 7, they will need to wait a minimum of 3 years before they can apply for a new USDA mortgage.
+After the borrower is discharged from Chapter 7, they will need to wait a minimum of 3 years before they can apply for a new mortgage.

 People that have suffered through foreclosure will need to wait 3 years beyond the official date of the foreclosure.

 If the home was sold through a short sale transaction, then you will need to allow 2 years to pass between the short sale and your application for the new mortgage.